 A formal training program is provided by the Newnan Academic Advising Center and LSA Student Academic Affairs for new LSA department advisors.
 Training is provided both online and in-person.
 Regular training sessions for new advisors are scheduled throughout the year.
 Professional development workshops for new and veteran advisors are offered once per term in fall and winter.
 We also sponsor the campus-wide the Terence McDonald Academic Advising Academy and the Academic Advising Conference, held annually in May.

-Newnan’s fall training and support program for new and returning department advisors will include a comprehensive overview at the beginning of the term.
-Those interested in attending should RSVP to Trevor Kilgore (email@example.com).
+Newnan’s winter training and support program for new and returning department advisors will include one or more comprehensive overviews during the term.
+Those interested in attending should RSVP to Trevor Kilgore (firstname.lastname@example.org).
 Individual or group training sessions are also available throughout the semester.
 Please contact Trevor Kilgore with your inquiry.